VovaTereschenko/styled-chart/README.md

     // a label which is used in the tooltip inside <TooltipLabel/>
     label: 'Conversion',
     // ReactChild | JSX Element
+    // default is <BarGroup/>
     // required
     // a component for your bar
     // hint: you can style <Bar/> from the lib
     component: <MyConvertionBarGroup />,
     // string
+    // default is ''
     // optional
     // denotation of values
     denoteAs: '%',
     // boolean, optional
+    // default is false
     // indicates that the other bars will be wrapped into this one
     // so you'll get stacked bar chart
     // only a single isParent can be recognized (all the others will be ignored)